Razor: Fatip Piccolo Special Edition

 For the soap base, this hard tallow base soap puck performed quite well for me.
 I prefer this format over the other Van Yulay tubs I’ve tried thus far.
 It still isn’t the easiest to lather, but the hydration band is a bit wider and you can find that sweet spot for cushion and slickness.
 Once dialed in, cushion and slickness were very good and post shave was above average.
 For me, the key to lathering this hard puck is to bloom in some hot water while you prep and then load heavy with a slightly damp brush.
 Then add water slowly as you work.

 And speaking of the brush, today I used my Wild West Brushworks synthetic, easily one of the best looking modern brushes in my den.
 If you hadn’t heard, the family that runs WWB lost their home to fire this week.
 The fine folks at Mammoth Soaps have organised a fundraiser raffle to raise some funds to help the family during this time.
-If you are able, please go to the Mammoth Soaps page and help these fine folks out.
+If you are able, please go to the House of Mammoth Page and help these fine folks out.
 There are plenty of amazing prizes from some awesome artisans to be won, including a Thirsty Badger lather bowl of choice.